runxiyu/idc-old/specs.md

 Channels identifiers (CIDs) are strings (beginning with a '#' character and is alphanumeric only) of length up to 200 characters, shaped as #chan@server, where 'server' is the FQDN of the server that the channel is hosted on.

 To create a new channel or become part of an existing channel, a user is required to JOIN the channel.
 If the channel doesn't exist prior to joining, the channel is created and the creating user becomes a channel operator.
 If the channel already exists, whether or not your request to JOIN that channel is honoured depends on the current modes of the channel.
-For example, if the channel is invite-only, (+invite-only), then you may only join if invited.
-As part of the protocol, a user may be a part of several channels at once, but a limit of one hundred (100) channels is recommended as being ample for both experienced and novice users.
-See section 8.13 for more information on this.
+For example, if the channel is invite-only, (`+INVITE_ONLY`), then you may only join if invited.
+As part of the protocol, a user may be a part of several channels at once.

 ## Channel Operators